(Non)-hyperuniformity of perturbed lattices: Introduction

 where $|\BR|$ denotes the volume of a ball of radius $r$.
 The quantity $\Var[|\bX \cap \BR|]$ is called the \emph{number variance} (of the random point configuration $\bX$, in $\BR$) {and $\sigma$ the rescaled number variance}.
 Of course, the volume $|\BR|$ is proportional to $r^\d$ so when \eqref{def:HU} holds one can wonder how slow the number variance growth actually is compared to $r^\d$.
 In the terminology of \cite{torquato2018hyperuniform}, $\bX$ is said to be \emph{hyperuniform of class I} when in fact:

 The basic example of a class I-hyperuniform point process is the “stationary lattice” $\SL : = \{x + U, \ x \in \La\}$, where $\La$ is some lattice in $\Rd$ (i.e.\ $\Zd$ or the image of $\Zd$ by an affine transformation), and the random variable $U$ is uniformly distributed in a fundamental domain of $\La$.
-Since \eqref{typeI} is the slowest possible growth (cf.\ \cite[Thm.\ 4.2]{coste2021order}, \cite[Thm.\ 2A]{Be87}), stationary lattices are “as hyperuniform as it gets”.
+Since \eqref{typeI} is the slowest possible growth (cf. \cite[Thm.\ 2A]{Be87}), stationary lattices are “as hyperuniform as it gets”.

 In this paper, we consider \emph{perturbed lattices} of the form $\PSL := \{ x + U + \p_x, \ x \in \La\}$ where $U$ is as above while $(\p_x)_{x \in \La}$ is a family of random variables independent of $U$, thought of as “perturbations”, with values in $\Rd$, and we discuss whether $\PSL$ remains hyperuniform or not.

 When the perturbations are independent and identically distributed, the answer is well-known: \emph{in any dimension}, if $\p_0$ has a \emph{finite first moment}, then $\PSL$ remains \emph{hyperuniform of class I}, see \cite{gacs1975problem}.
 In fact, even if $\p_0$ has only a finite moment of order $0 < s < 1$, then $\PSL$ remains hyperuniform (but not necessarily of class I).

-In the setting of dependent field $(\p_x)_{x \in \La}$ with (or without) information about the structure of dependence, the question was mainly open whereas many models are involved by this setting \cite{Fli2025,gabrielli2004point,HuesLeb,KLLY}.
+For dependent perturbations, with (or without) information about the structure of dependence (as discussed e.g. in \cite{gabrielli2004point,Fli2025,KLLY}), the question was mainly open.

 Throughout this paper, we make the following assumption: the perturbations $(\p_x)_{x \in \La}$ are identically distributed, and moreover their joint distribution is $\La$-invariant in the sense that for all $x_\star$ in $\La$, $(\p_x)_{x \in \La}$ and $(\p_{x+x_\star})_{x \in \La}$ have the same distribution.
 It implies that the perturbed lattice $\PSL$ itself is stationary.